-All course directors (CDs) are required to complete and submit to OAA an annual form documenting their formative and summative feedback to students, and update annually the type of assessment, contribution to overall course grade, and competencies that are assessed with each evaluation.
+All course directors (CDs) are required to update annually the type of assessment, contribution to overall course grade, and competencies that are assessed with each evaluation.
 OAA has an educational technologist who can assist in the creation and implementation of web-based exams.
 Course exams should be proctored by administrators within the CD's department; if a proctor is absent on the day of the exam, OAA will have a back-up proctor.
 For courses using the NBME mini-board exams, exams must be ordered at least 3 weeks in advance of the exam date.
-The NBME Chief Proctor assists in ordering exams and the Executive Chief Proctor is available for questions regarding creation of customized exams.
-The Chief Proctor is required to be present during any NBME testing.
+The NBME Chief Proctor assists in ordering exams and the Executive Chief Proctor is required to be present during any NBME testing.
 The NAC building fishbowl computer lab has been reserved for NBME exams.
 Scheduling of the fishbowl is done exclusively through the Executive Chief Proctor.
-Exam dates must be discussed in the Course Directors' monthly meetings and with the Assistant Deans for Basic Science Curriculum and for Clinical Curriculum, to assure there is no conflict with other course sessions or exams, and that testing complies with SOM exam policies.
+Exam dates must be discussed in the Course Directors' monthly meetings and with the Assistant Deans for Basic Science Curriculum and for Clinical Curriculum, to assure there is no conflict with other course/clerkship sessions or exams, and that testing complies with CSOM exam policies.